coder-hxl/x-crawl/docs/guide/index.md

   await page.waitForSelector(targetSelector)
   const highlyHTML = await page.$eval(targetSelector, (el) => el.innerHTML)

-  // Let AI obtain the url of img and remove duplicates const srcResult = await crawlOpenAIApp.parseElements(
+  // Let the AI get the image link and de-duplicate it (the more detailed the description, the better) const srcResult = await crawlOpenAIApp.parseElements(
     highlyHTML,
-    'Get the url of img and remove duplicates'
-  )
+    `Get the image link, don't source it inside, and de-duplicate it` )

   browser.close()